"There are no seven wonders of the world in the eyes of a child. There are seven million." ~ Walt Streightiff

 Wild Things share some of their indoor and verandah spaces at different times throughout the day with the Rainbow Fish group depending on the activities occurring.
 There is ample indoor space spread across 3 different sized rooms (fully air-conditioned) and a large verandah space.
 The children in the Wild Things love our beautiful large playground and outside exploration spaces.

-There are 5 permanent educators that make up our wonderful Wild Things team.
-The team is led by Brooke who holds a Diploma of Early Childhood, and has 11+ years experience with children of all ages.
+There are 7 permanent teachers that make up our wonderful Wild Things team.
+The team is led by Brooke who holds a Diploma of Early Childhood, and has 13+ years experience with children of all ages.
 Brooke was previously the Lead Educator of our Gumnut Babies group and has been here since we opened in 2013!.
-Kate, who holds a Diploma is the second in charge in the group and has also been her our opening in 2013!
-Ari and Renee both hold Diploma and have 6+ years experience.
-Rochana & Pranita are both close to finishing their Diploma qualifications and started their careers with NT Explorers in 2019.
+Renee, who holds a Diploma is the second in charge in the group and has also worked here for many years.
+Claudia shares the room 2IC role and holds a Cert III and is currently studying her Bachelor of Early Childhood Teaching.
+Ari, Pranita and Rochana all hold Diploma qualifications.
+Roxy is in the final stages of completing her Cert III.

 Children’s learning is underpinned by the Early Years Learning Framework and our Curriculum page contains further information about the framework and the documentation of children’s learning at NT Explorers.